 Facebook Advertising offers advanced location targeting options that go way beyond targeting people currently in your selected areas.
 Facebook’s location data is able to determine the difference between where people live and the places they visit.

-This allows you to target users based on the following location options:
+This allows you to target users based on the following

 This is a feat in itself.